-It’s quite true that repetition is the quickest, most effective method of aiding the brain in mastering a new concept.
-Yet, the wrong kind of repetition is detrimental to the musical learning process.
-How do you know if you are implementing the incorrect type of repetition into your brain?
+It’s true that repetition is the most effective method of aiding the brain in mastering a new concept.
+Yet the wrong kind of repetition is detrimental to the musical learning process.
+How can you find out whether you are using the wrong type of repetition?

-- Noticing only little improvement over a long period of time
+- Hardly notice any improvement over a long period of time

 Use the 5x Method

-Instead of practicing incorrectly by “fixing” issues in a hurry and moving on, use the 5x Method.
+Rushing through repetitive exercises trains your brain to make the same mistakes over and over, which ultimately contributes to frustrating setbacks.
+Instead of half-heartedly trying to fix issues and moving on, use the 5x Method.
 Select 1-2 measures of music you are struggling with and determine which hand is the more significant one in the section.
-Once you decide whether your right hand, left hand, or combined coordination needs attention, play only the selected measures five times in a row.
-Do it slowly and perfectly by pressing every key on your piano with great attention.
+Start with that one, and play only the selected measures five times in a row – slowly and deliberately.
 If you make a mistake on any of your attempts (even on the 5th try), be sure not to move on.